pfalcon/ppxml2db/README.md

   one of the ppxml2db's goals - to match as close as possible PP's object schema, without questionable additions and definitely without adhoc workarounds.
-* Cash/security transfers between accounts are currently not supported.
 * "Investment Plans", "Exchange Rates", "Consumer Price Index" objects aren't supported (nothing impossible, I just didn't have a chance to see these objects in use).